·

 Hiriketiya (Dickwella)

 Hiriketiya stands out as the heart of Dickwella, best known for its vibrant atmosphere and attractions.
-The area boasts top-notch bars, restaurants, hotels and lively parties, making Hiriketiya Bay the go-to spot for digital nomads seeking excitement and entertainment.
+The area boasts top-notch bars, restaurants, hotels, and lively parties, making Hiriketiya Bay the go-to spot for digital nomads seeking excitement and entertainment.

-Check out my comprehensive guides on the best things to do in Hiriketiya the best foodie spots and top places to stay.
+Check out my comprehensive guides on the best things to do in Hiriketiya, the best foodie spots and top places to stay.

 East Coast